Witch hunt: Ancient Greco-Roman world

 During the pagan era of ancient Rome, there were laws against harmful magic.
 According to Pliny, the 5th century BC laws of the Twelve Tables laid down penalties for uttering harmful incantations and for stealing the fruitfulness of someone else's crops by magic.
 The only recorded trial involving this law was that of Gaius Furius Cresimus.

 The Classical Latin word veneficium meant both poisoning and causing harm by magic (such as magic potions), although ancient people would not have distinguished between the two.
 In 331 BC, a deadly epidemic hit Rome and at least 170 women were executed for causing it by veneficium.
 In 184–180 BC, another epidemic hit Italy, and about 5,000 people were brought to trial and executed for veneficium.
 If the reports are accurate, writes Hutton, "then the Republican Romans hunted witches on a scale unknown anywhere else in the ancient world".

 Under the Lex Cornelia de sicariis et veneficis of 81 BC, killing by veneficium carried the death penalty.
 This law banned the trading and possession of harmful drugs and poisons, possession of magical books and other occult paraphernalia.
 Emperor Augustus strengthened laws to curb these practices, for instance in 31 BC, by burning over 2,000 magical books in Rome, except for certain portions of the hallowed Sibylline Books.
 While Tiberius Claudius was emperor, 85 women and 45 men accused of sorcery were executed.
 By the 3rd century AD, the Lex Cornelia had begun to be used more broadly against other kinds of magic deemed harmful.
-The magicians were to be burnt at the stake.
+This included potions and expanded to the creation, possession and use of magical books.
+The punishment for this crime varied amongst the classes.
+Poor magicians would receive the death penalty for their crime while rich magicians would have their relations and land taken away.
+Any magician who sold their practices was burned at the stake.

 Persecution of witches continued in the Roman Empire until the late 4th century AD and abated only after the introduction of Christianity as the Roman state religion in the 390s.